-With software, such as Lead Forensics, you can really step up your game and go far beyond the basics, to get hold of a whole host of valuable information.
+With software, such as Lead Forensics, you can really step up your game and go far beyond the basics and get hold of a whole host of valuable information.
 And the secret? – ‘IP tracking’.

-Every computer has something called an IP address, which is like a car number plate that ties back to it and leaves a trail when it is used online.
+Every computer has an IP address, similar to a physical postal address, which ties back to it and leaves a trail when it is used online.

-Lead Forensics software can use its comprehensive database to reveal which company an IP address belongs to and then help fill in the gaps, such as the contact details of key employees within that organization.
-Check out the infographic below to see how Lead Forensics can help you identify anonymous website visitors and tell you who is visiting your site.
+The Lead Forensics software can use its comprehensive database to reveal which company an IP address belongs to, and then help fill in the gaps such as the contact details of key employees within that organization.

 There are many reasons why you may want to use an alert.
 For example, you could set one up to tell you if there’s been an unusual number of visitors to a specific page.
 Or to tell you when visitors are starting to come through from a certain campaign you’ve been running.

 The options are endless, so spend some time thinking about what would benefit you the most and do some experimenting.